vmware/captive-web-view/documentation/backlog.md

 This is the product backlog for the Captive Web View library.
 For an introduction, see the [parent directory](/../) readme file.

+-   The default for iPadOS seems to be to open a second ViewController in a kind of pop-over window.
+Fix that so it opens full screen like it does in iOS.

 -   Error displays for iOS web View like the Android htmlErrorResponse().

     Calling iOS urlSchemeTask.didFailWithError aborts retrieval without showing